 Dr Matt Wright.

-Matt is the Clinical Lead at Synergia.
+Matt is a Principal Clinical Lead at Synergia.
 He is a practicing doctor at Middlemore Emergency Department with 10 years’ experience in acute primary care.
 He is based in our Auckland office.

-As well as his medical degree, fellowship in Urgent Care and paediatric diploma, he has an MBA from Cambridge University.
-His areas of interest are Quality Improvement in systems and Outcomes tracking, and understands the importance of striving for both of these in any health initiative.
-He has become adept at data collection, aggregation and clinical interpretation, and supports Synergia to provide meaningful analysis back to many projects, often through dashboard visualisations.
+As well as his medical degree, fellowship in Urgent Care and paediatric diploma, Matt has an MBA from Cambridge University.
+His areas of interest are system quality Improvement and outcomes tracking, and he understands the importance of striving for both of these in any new or existing health initiative.
+He has become adept at data collection, aggregation and clinical interpretation, and supports Synergia by providing clinically meaningful analysis in many projects, often collaboratively through dashboard visualisations.

-Outside of work, Matt has a 16-month-old son who keeps him and his wife Sha extremely busy, and is found every week over summer on the 20/20 cricket pitches at Auckland Domain.
+Outside of work, Matt has two sons who are 3 and 2 who keep him and his wife Sha extremely busy.
+He is found every week over summer on the 20/20 cricket pitches at Auckland Domain and otherwise trying to keep fit by running the streets, on his E bike or playing basketball at an outdoor court nearby.

 Clinical engagement, facilitation, engagement